FomTarro/vts-heartrate/README.md

 Getting up and running is relatively straightforward.
 The plugin will automatically connect to VTube Studio on launch.
 From there, do the following steps:

 * Input an estimated <b>minimum</b> and <b>maximum</b> heartrate.
 * Select a desired heartrate <b>input method</b>.
-Currently, in order to use an actual Heart Rate Monitor, a pulsoid.net account is needed.
-More input methods on the way!
+Currently, in order to connect to a heart rate monitor, a [pulsoid.net](https://www.pulsoid.net) account is needed.
+More input methods, such as direct device connection, are on the way!
 * Add [<b>Art Mesh Tint modules</b>](#art-mesh-tinting) and configure them to parts of your model!
 * Hook up your model to [<b>Custom Tracking Parameters</b>](#custom-tracking-parameters), if you want!